Velocidex/velociraptor-docs/dev/image-guidelines.md

 The above example also shows that a semi-transparent rectangle can be placed behind text to make it more legible if it overlays a dark area of background.

 - If you're using numbered callouts simply to indicate a navigation sequence then you may not need to add any descriptions.
-- If the callout numbers are explained/referenced in your written content then descriptions in the image are unnecessary.
+- If the callout numbers are explained/referenced in your written content then descriptions in the image may be unnecessary.
 - The arrow is also optional if the placement makes it's clear enough what the numbering is associated with.
-A good way to make this association clear is by adding a glow effect to the GUI element and place the number close to it.
+A good way to make this association clear is by drawing a square or rectangle around the element and placing the number so that it touches the shape..
+Example below.

 ![](image-guidelines/screen_partial.png)